 Belfast Zoo opened in 1934 and is owned and operated by Belfast City Council.

-Our 55 acre site is home to 116 species, the majority of which are facing increasing danger in their natural habitats.
+Our 55 acre site is home to more than 130 species, the majority of which are facing increasing danger in their natural habitats.

 We carry out vital conservation work, both in Northern Ireland and around the world.
 We take part in global and collaborative breeding programmes, which help to ensure the survival of many species under threat.

 We work hard to provide a truly great day out for all of our visitors which is why Belfast Zoo is one of Northern Ireland’s oldest and most popular visitor attractions.

 We’re an energetic zoo, passionate about education, learning and discovery.
 Our aim is to educate visitors about our animals and nature in general, and to provide you with a memorable experience.

 - provide the best possible care for our animals

 - organise campaigns and raise funds for endangered species and their natural habitats